DigitalCampus/oppia-docs/content/styles/noorahealth/index.rst

 The overall style for quizzes is defined directly in the app, so can't be changed within Moodle.

-For the feedback responses, you can use the following styles:
+For the feedback responses, you have to add the following styles under the "Feedback" field under each Moodle answer (using the HTML code view):

 For correct response::